Novivia/modules.logger/README.md

 following format: **YYYY-MM-DD HH:MM:SS**.
 The timezone will be the local one when in development, UTC otherwise.

-The log message will also display the name of the originally provided "client-module-name" between brackets, to easily distinguish the emitter.
+The log message will also display between brackets the name of the package inferred from the provided module object, to easily distinguish the emitter.

 ***Note:*** Any uncaught exception will be caught by the logger, at which
             point it will display a detailed trace before exiting the